 Daubenton's and pippistrelle bats enjoy eating midges and moths around the reserve during year, we do organise bat walks during the summer months, please email us for more information.

 There is a 1.5 mile circular walk with a large 'all weather' bird hide and cliff top 'look out' platforms.
 Picnic benches are spaced at intervals round the walk, so why not make an afternoon of it?
 Well behaved dogs on leads are welcome.
 Adults £2.50, children £1.50, under 5's free.

-We are proud to announce the opening of our NEW SPECIMIN LAKE.
-This is well stocked with a great range of good looking 11 – 30lb fish.
+The SPECIMIN LAKE is maturing nicely now.
+It is well stocked with a great range of good looking 11 – 30lb fish.
 There are pictures of the recent catches in the fishery office.
-The swims are ready so come along and give it a go…..one bite and you’ll be hooked!
+The catches are getting better and better so come along and give it a go…..one bite and you’ll be hooked!

 The mixed coarse lake has been topped up with over 100 common and mirror carp of 3lb each in weight.
 These have been supplied from Lincolnshire Carp Farm who are part of Olsten Trout who we regularly use for stocking our lakes.
 The fish from this farm are always of the highest quality and greatest sport.
 These additions compliment the already resident and diverse mix of perch, rudd, tench, barbel and range of carp.

 We offer 1 2 1 or group coaching for fly, coarse and pike fishing at very competitive prices.
 We also sell gift vouchers for fishing day tickets or tuition on our coarse, trout and specimen lakes.
 These make ideal presents for all occasions, and now that we have credit card facilities you can order gift cards over the phone, pay and we can post them out to you.
 These make the perfect birthday/anniversary/thank you /father’s day/ presents.

 We now have the facility to take all major credit and debit cards at the lakes.